 Although third-party sellers can be effective partners for brands, as third-party distribution increases, so does the likelihood that unauthorized goods will slip under the radar.
-In the Amazon accessories categories with the largest ratio of third-party to first-party listings, 70% of brands appear to have unauthorized Marketplace listings, according to L2’s latest Amazon report.
+In the Amazon accessories categories with the largest ratio of third-party to first-party listings, 70% of listings are sold by third-party sellers, according to L2’s latest Amazon report.
+This increases the likelihood of unauthorized distribution flying under the radar.

 One telltale sign of unauthorized distribution is when a third-party seller lists a product at a significant discount from the manufacturer’s suggested retail price.
 Customer reviews complaining that a product is counterfeit or doesn’t appear as advertised can also signal that a listing is unauthorized.